 Source: Academy of Art University

 In May 2020, the 2020 QS World University Rankings by Subject report was released.
-This report features the top 200 schools for art and design across the world.
+This report features the top 200 schools for art and design across the world and is one of the rankings where there is no Yale vs Harvard debate.
 The rankings for art and design are based on academic reputation and employer reputation.

 The following are the top five schools featured on the list: